Sinceretear/Sinceretear/README.md

 - 👨🏽‍🏫  WGU: 85%
 - 👯  I’m looking to collaborate on ...
 Ecommerce applications
 - 🤔  I’m looking for help with ... https://leetcode.com/Sinceretear/.
 - 💬 Ask me about ...
-MarketZoom on TestFlight!
+MarketZoom on TestFlight! (link: coming soon)
 - 🤔 studying for WGU - D&A l

 <!--